Table of Contents

 3. Missing passport or Iqama: If your employer withholds your passport (illegal under Saudi law since 2021), file a complaint with the MHRSD immediately.
 Under the 2021 reforms, employers cannot hold workers’ passports.

-4. Scam job offers: Fake recruitment agencies targeting OFWs remain a problem.
+4. Scam job offers: When researching how to change jobs in Saudi Arabia, beware of fake recruitment agencies targeting OFWs.
 Always verify the employer’s license through the Qiwa system and POLO.
 Read our guide on the top 7 online scams OFWs must avoid in 2026.

-In an ideal scenario with a cooperative employer and no complications:
+In an ideal scenario with a cooperative employer and no complications, here is how long how to change jobs in saudi arabia typically takes:

 - Notice period: 30–90 days